Electric power transmission

-Five-hundred kilovolt (500 kV) Three-phase electric power Transmission Lines at Grand Coulee Dam.
+Five-hundred kilovolt (500 kV) Three-phase electric power Transmission lines at Grand Coulee Dam.
 Four circuits are shown.
 Two additional circuits are obscured by trees on the far right.
 The entire 6809 MW nameplate generation capacity of the dam is accommodated by these six circuits.

 Electric power transmission is the bulk movement of electrical energy from a generating site, such as a power plant, to an electrical substation.
-The interconnected lines that facilitate this movement form a transmission network.
-This is distinct from the local wiring between high-voltage substations and customers, which is typically referred to as electric power distribution.
+A long conductor used to facilitate such movement is called a transmission line.
+The interconnected transmission lines form a transmission network.
+In the power industry, electric power transmission is distinct from the local wiring between high-voltage substations and customers, which is typically referred to as electric power distribution, even though power distribution is semantically a type of power transmission in common parlance.
 The combined transmission and distribution network is part of electricity delivery, known as the electrical grid.

-Efficient long-distance transmission of electric power requires high voltages.
-This reduces the losses produced by strong currents.
-Transmission lines use either alternating current (AC) or direct current (DC).
-The voltage level is changed with transformers.
-The voltage is stepped up for transmission, then reduced for local distribution.
+Transmission lines transmit either alternating current (AC) or direct current (DC).
+To increase the efficiency of long-distance electric power transmission, the voltage is often increased for transmission, then reduced for local distribution.
+This is because higher voltages corresponds to lower currents and lower losses caused by such currents.
+The AC voltage level is often changed with transformers.

 A wide area synchronous grid, known as an interconnection in North America, directly connects generators delivering AC power with the same relative frequency to many consumers.
 North America has four major interconnections: Western, Eastern, Quebec and Texas.
 One grid connects most of continental Europe.

 Historically, transmission and distribution lines were often owned by the same company, but starting in the 1990s, many countries liberalized the regulation of the electricity market in ways that led to separate companies handling transmission and distribution.